Fifth Amendment to the United States Constitution: Eminent domain

 Property under the Fifth Amendment includes contractual rights stemming from contracts between the United States, a U.S. state or any of its subdivisions and the other contract partner(s), because contractual rights are property rights for purposes of the Fifth Amendment.
 The United States Supreme Court held in Lynch v.
 United States, 292 U.S. 571 (1934) that valid contracts of the United States are property, and the rights of private individuals arising out of them are protected by the Fifth Amendment.
 The court said: "The Fifth Amendment commands that property be not taken without making just compensation.
 Valid contracts are property, whether the obligor be a private individual, a municipality, a state, or the United States.
 Rights against the United States arising out of a contract with it are protected by the Fifth Amendment.
 United States v.
 Central Pacific R. Co., 118 U. S. 235, 238; United States v.
 Northern Pacific Ry.
 Co., 256 U. S. 51, 64, 67.
 When the United States enters into contract relations, its rights and duties therein are governed generally by the law applicable to contracts between private individuals."

+Some legal scholars have also criticized the Supreme Court's recent trends toward defining property interests with reference to generalized property law rather than state-specific law, which may reduce protections under the Takings Clause by making it harder for property owners to identify compensable interests.